Lach1222/skyedocs/docs/best_practice_integration.md

 ## Product page widgets

-Add **humm** messaging as close as you can to the price of the item.
+Add **Skye** messaging as close as you can to the price of the item.

-The **humm** pricing widget is tailored to the price of the item on your website.
+The **Skye** pricing widget is tailored to the price of the item on your website.

 **Sample product page.**